 - Minnesota: You must have a high school diploma or GED from Minnesota.
 Your family income must be $90K or less.
 And you’ll need to be enrolled in one of the “approved” programs such as nursing or accounting.

-- Montana: To be eligible, you must have a GED or a high school diploma with a cumulative GPA of 2.5.
+- Montana: To be eligible, you must have a GED or a high school diploma with a cumulative GPA of at least a 2.5.
 You need to be enrolled in a program at least part time, pursuing an associate degree or professional credential.

 - Nevada: Nevada students must complete 20 hours of community service, and apply for the free college through the FAFSA system.